emmercm/www/src/blog/starting-a-metalsmith-project.md

 title: Starting a Metalsmith Project
 date: 2019-09-20T01:31:00
+tags:
+- metalsmith

 ---

 [Metalsmith](https://metalsmith.io/) is a plugin-based static site generator originally from [Segment](https://segment.com/).
 It's a current favorite of mine because of how sites are built as a pipeline of plugins where the output of each plugin is the input of the next.
 This allows for strong control over what happens and when it happens.

-An simple pipeline could look like:
+A simple pipeline could look like:

 1. Set the input directory.
 2. Convert all Markdown files to HTML.